-A chatbot (sometimes referred to as a chatterbot) is programming that simulates the conversation or "chatter" of a human being through text or voice interactions.
+A chatbot -- sometimes referred to as a chatterbot -- is programming that simulates the conversation or "chatter" of a human being through text or voice interactions.
 Chatbot virtual assistants are increasingly being used to handle simple, look-up tasks in both business-to-consumer (B2C) and business-to-business (B2B) environments.
 The addition of chatbot assistants not only reduces overhead costs by making better use of support staff time, it also allows companies to provide a level of customer service during hours when live agents aren't available.

 How chatbots work

 Chatbots such as ELIZA and PARRY were early attempts at creating programs that could at least temporarily fool a real human being into thinking they were having a conversation with another person.
-PARRY's effectiveness was benchmarked in the early 1970s using a version of a Turing test; testers only made the correct identification of human vs. chatbot at a level consistent with making a random guess.
+PARRY's effectiveness was benchmarked in the early 1970s using a version of a Turing test; testers only made the correct identification of a human versus a chatbot at a level consistent with making a random guess.

 Examples of chatbot uses

 In sales, chatbots are being used to assist consumers shopping online, either by answering noncomplex product questions or providing helpful information that the consumer could later search for, including shipping price and availability.
 Chatbots are also used in service departments, assisting service agents in answering repetitive requests.
-Once a conversation gets too complex for a chatbot, it will be transferred to a human service
+Once a conversation gets too complex for a chatbot, it will be transferred to a human service agent.

 Why chatbots are important